 18. Celebrate July 4th in the city where it all began

 Philadelphia honors our nation’s independence like no other city in the nation with the Wawa Welcome America festival.
-In 2021, the event kicked off on June 19, expanding the once one-week event to several weeks in celebration of both the Juneteenth and July 4th.
+The event will kick off on June 19 and run through July 4, 2022.
+The once one-week event was expanded in 2021 to several weeks in celebration of both the Juneteenth and July 4th.
 The annual event features over 50 free multicultural and multigenerational family-friendly activities and events including free concerts, free museum days, community events, free outdoor movie screenings, block parties and – of course – fireworks.

 19. Enjoy the outdoors in Philadelphia